aehuynh/textrankpy/README.md

 <a name="lemma" \>
 ###  Lemmatization/Stemming
-There were some ambiguities about the exact implementation of TextRank, especially on the role of reducing words.
+There were some ambiguities about the exact implementation of TextRank, especially on the role of word reduction.
 In TextrankPy:

 1. It lemmatizes/stems words before adding them to the graph and creating the edges